jose011974/Python-Video-Downloader/yt-dlp/README.md

+# UPDATE 2: KDE Neon broke during mid upgrade and broke some things.
+This resulted in python preferring I install virtual environments for packages.
+I should have done this from the beginning but was just too lazy to get it implimented.
+I am now working on a fix for this.
+The script just crashes if you try to run it with a version of python that prefers virtual envs.

 # UPDATE: Discord no longer offers 25 MB uploads because they are fucking dumb and are ruining their own service.

 # THIS DOCUMENTATION IS OUT OF DATE.
 IT APPLIES TO VERSIONS BELOW 1.05.
 New documentation coming soon!